-Date authorised for issue: This statement of accounts is authorised for issue on 3 December 2024 and any events up to this date are reflected in the note Events after the Balance Sheet date.
+Date authorised for issue: This Statement of Accounts is authorised for issue on 24 February 2025 and any events up to this date are reflected in the note Events after the Balance Sheet date.
+This Statement of Accounts replaces the unaudited version authorised for issue on 7 June 2024.